ibm-cloud-docs/databases-for-mysql/howto-autoscaling.md

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

 The resource numbers refer to each database member in a deployment.
-For example, there are two data members in a MySQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
-The total resources added to your deployment is 20 GB of disk and 2 GB of RAM.
+For example, there are three data members in a MySQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
+The total resources added to your deployment is 30 GB of disk and 3 GB of RAM.

 ## Autoscaling Considerations

 - Scaling your deployment up might cause your databases to restart.
 If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

-- Disk can not be scaled down.
+- Disk cannot be scaled down.

 - A few scaling operations can be more long running than others.
 Drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.